Save up to 25%… Shop Our Birthday Sale Now!

 Mushroom Hyphae

-These hyphae strands grow as they collect food and nutrients, and eventually contact and combine with other hyphae.
-The collective unit of these ever-growing networks of hyphae is referred to as mycelium (2).
+These hyphae strands grow as they collect food and nutrients and eventually contact and combine with other hyphae.
+The collective unit of these ever-growing networks of hyphae is referred to as mycelium [2].

 Each part of a mushroom’s anatomy is equally important for supporting the life cycle of a fungus.
-But is each component equal when it comes to medicinal value?
-Let’s take a look.
+But is each component equal when it comes to the health benefits it can provide humans?

 Beta-Glucans in Mushrooms Versus Mycelium